AustinWise/ZfsSharp/README.markdown

 Future plans
 ------------

-* Improve Windows Project Filesystem support.
-Currently it works mostly ok, but for some reason directory entries are duplicated.
+* Some sort of GUI for interactively exploring the on-disk structures of ZFS.
+Though ideally such a GUI would be written on top of `libzpool` for better maintainability and fidelity.
 * Add support for FUSE.
-* Add `async` support to parrelleize checksumming and decompression.
+* Add `async` support to parallelize checksumming and decompression.

 What I'm learning
 -----------------